nerdynick/ccloud-go-sdk/README.md

 The CLI is coded to be interacted with similar to GIT.
 It leverages the project [Cobra](https://github.com/spf13/cobra) to provide this experience.

+Command Tree

+* root
+  * list
+    * metrics - Query Available Metrics
+    * topics - Query Available Topics for a Metric
+  * query
+    * metric - Query Data for a metric
+    * metrics - Query Data for multipule metrics
+    * topic - Query Data for a metric and topic
+    * topics - Query Data for a metric and a list of topics
+      * all - Query Data for a metric and all available topics (Queries run in parallel for each topic)

 **List Available Metrics**

 ```shell